-There are at least 11 cenotes that you can visit near Tulum, which makes a great half-day trip if you are staying in Tulum or in the nearby area.
+There are at least 11 cenotes near Tulum, which makes a great half-day trip if you are staying in Tulum or in the nearby area.

 If you haven’t booked your accommodation yet and you need a guide on where to stay in Tulum, this post will help you for sure.